-In June 2016 I sold my Washington, D.C. home (a three-story row house in NE) sold or gave away most of my belongings and began my Road@Reinvention.
-Maggie (my rescue dog) a Bearded Collie moved into a 19′ Bambi Airstream travel trailer I purchased in Houston, TX in that fall.
-We plan to follow the sun and stay in warm climates, where temperatures are hopefully above 55 degrees.
-Points of interest are National and State Parks, public golf courses, and visiting friends and family in the Lower 48, aka Continental U.S.
+In June 2016 I sold my Washington, D.C. home (a three-story row house in NE) sold or gave away most of my belongings and began my Road2Reinvention.
+Maggie (my rescue dog) a Bearded Collie moved into a 19′ Bambi Airstream travel trailer I purchased in Houston, TX that fall.
+We planned to follow the sun and stay in warm climates, where temperatures are hopefully above 55 degrees.
+Points of interest are National and State campgrounds, public golf courses, and visiting friends and family in the Lower 48, aka Continental U.S.

-Born in Southern California in the newly created 1950s suburbs of Orange County.
-My parents moved my three sisters and I, from Southern California to Anchorage, Alaska in the spring of 1968.
-My parents were NUTS!
+suburbs across Orange County.
+In 1968 my parents moved my three sisters and I, from Southern California to Anchorage, Alaska.
+Obviously, my parents were NUTS!
 It was like moving from Woodstock to Happy Days, a total culture shock.
-I worked for a year after graduation from HS, to earn enough money to travel to Europe during the summer of 1973.
-I returned to Anchorage, Alaska and worked until I realized I needed a college degree.
+I worked for a year after graduation from HS, to earn enough money for travel in Europe during the summer of 1973.
+Returning to Anchorage, Alaska I worked odd jobs before I realized I needed a college degree.
 I graduated from the University of Oregon in 1982.
 Ten years after my high school graduation, I am a late bloomer.
 Education is wasted on the young.

-Again returning to Anchorage, Alaska, I worked and took another travel sabbatical to Asia in 1985, with my Cousin Karen and later joined by other friends on their vacation.
-Karen in China, Gwen and Mary in Thailand, Richard in Australia, and sister Becky and “Wasband” Ted who was living in Singapore at the time.
-I returned to Anchorage and went back to work and was re-introduced to the labor movement in 1990 when I went to work for the American Federation of State County and Municipal Employees (AFSCME).
+Again, returning to Anchorage, Alaska, I worked and took another travel sabbatical to Asia in 1985, with my Cousin Karen and later joined by other friends on their vacation.
+Karen in China, Gwen and Mary in Thailand, Richard in Australia, and sister Becky and “Wasband” (ex-husband) Ted who was living in Singapore at the time.
+I returned to Anchorage (again) and I went to work for the American Federation of State County and Municipal Employees (AFSCME).

 I came of age in Anchorage, Alaska from 1968-95.
 Since I lived in Alaska for 27 years, I have no reason to return.
 Been there and done that.
 While I still consider Anchorage, Alaska home, I no longer go there.
 I will share my tales of growing up and coming of age in Alaska in this blog.
-Especially, Alaska’s decline from the progressive “Last Frontier” to going bat-shit crazy and rabid Republican in the 1990s.
+Especially, Alaska’s decline from the progressive “Last Frontier” to going batshit crazy and rabid Republican spawning the likes of Sarah Palin.
 Alaska was a place where everyone and everything was new.
-But the state made a hard right turn with the creation of Sarah Palin and other conservatives nuts, that is why I left.
+But the state made a hard right turn which is why I left.

 Alaska to Nevada was my first “reinvention”.